 2. Beausoleil Island

 Just an hour-and-a-half north of Barrie is Beausoleil Island, the largest of the Georgian Bay Islands National Park.
-I took Tom here back in 2012, and I loved the panels that help you navigate the walking trails and the history of the region.
+I took my partner here back in 2012, and I loved the panels that help you navigate the walking trails and the history of the region.

 You’ll start off with a short ferry ride from Honey Harbour, about 10 minutes on the DayTripper.